1960 Alberta Game Reports

 Babiuk (W) and Waddle

 (August 21) The City Police Athletics, leaders for most of the schedule, missed an opportunity to salvage at least a tie for the top rung in the Big Seven League when the fast-closing Beverly Drakes pounced on them for a 3 to 1 victory in the second-half of a Renfrew Park double-bill.
-This final game of the regular season, ironically, brought about the only blot on Dave Kostenuk’s pitching record in the circuit.
-Going into this finale, Kostenuk owned a 7 – 0 record and, in this tilt, he pitched well enough for a win, holding the Drakes to five hits.
+This final game of the regular season, ironically, brought about the only blot on Dave Kosteniuk’s pitching record in the circuit.
+Going into this finale, Kosteniuk owned a 7 – 0 record and, in this tilt, he pitched well enough for a win, holding the Drakes to five hits.
 He was scored upon only in the second frame and two of the three runs against him were unearned.
 Veteran tosser Vern Callihan came up with a superb performance on the knoll as the Drakes closed out the season with a fourth victory in their last six starts to tie St. Josaphat’s for fifth place.
-Callihan matched Kostenuk’s five-hit pitching effort and was also the victim of an unearned counter, the lone tally plated by the Cop Squad.
+Callihan matched Kosteniuk’s five-hit pitching effort and was also the victim of an unearned counter, the lone tally plated by the Cop Squad.
 Ken Miller of the Beverly balltossers and the Flatfoot Force’s Stan Kulka both clipped the horsehide foe a pair of singles.

-Kostenuk (L) and Anderson
+Kosteniuk (L) and Anderson

 Callihan (W) and Tanner